holochain/docs-pages/src/pages/references/enable-holo.md

     "launch:holo-dev-server": "sudo ./holo-dev-server workdir/test-app.happ",
 ```

-These scripts assume that you have a `start` script setup in a `ui` workspace, which you should have if you've used a Holochain scaffold.
+These scripts assume that you have a `start` script setup in a `ui` workspace, which you should have if you created the hApp using our scaffolding tool.

 You now have a fully functional Holo app up and running!

 !!! info
-For production deployment, make sure that chaperoneUrl is configured to `https://chaperone.holo.hosting`
+For production deployment, make sure that `chaperoneUrl` is configured to `https://chaperone.holo.hosting`
 !!!

 ## Deploy